Buyer Settlement Checklist:

 - Schedule settlement date/time for buyer with settlement company and coordinate same with listing agent.

-- Acquire from settlement company a draft HUD-1 settlement statement and review with buyer before closing.
+- Acquire from settlement company a draft closing disclosure from the settlement company and review with buyer before closing.

 - Ensure an appraisal is ordered by mortgage company and advise listing agent of same.

 - Acquire advanced copies of vendor repair invoices/receipts from listing agent for buyer prior to final walk-through inspection.

 - Conduct final walk-through inspection with buyer and document same for buyer and seller signatures.
 Negotiate on behalf of buyer any unresolved repair issues.